GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

 # Robust Services Core: Trap Recovery

 In RSC, the term _trap_ refers to something, usually a POSIX signal, that results in a C++ exception.
-A common example is SIGSEGV, the signal that a thread receives when it performs an illegal memory access, perhaps because it used a bad pointer.
+A common example is `SIGSEGV`, the signal that a thread receives when it performs an illegal memory access, perhaps because it used a bad pointer.